 The idea of the computer doing whatever it was instructed to do fascinated Bill and he spent many years learning software design and development.
 Over the past 30 years, he developed encryption/decryption algorithms, computer-generated graphics, private practice management software, and websites for individuals and small companies.
 Bill began working with Barry Duncan in 2010 and was contracted to design and develop the content management system for the Heart and Soul of Change Project’s website.
 In 2014, Bill produced the architecture and later oversaw the development of the Application Program Interface (API) for Better Outcomes Now.
 He also developed the first two versions of the Better Outcomes Now client-side application.
-Bill is currently designing the third version of Better Outcomes Now and integrating the Heart and Soul of Change, PCOMS, and Better Outcomes Now websites.
+Bill is currently designing the fourth version of Better Outcomes Now.

-Dr. Reese, a professor in the Department of Education, School, and Counseling Psychology at the University of Kentucky, has emerged as one of the premiere researchers in country.
-He has been a driving force in the scientific credibility of PCOMS, playing a major role in 5 randomized clinical trials and 3 benchmarking studies.
+Dr. Reese, professor and chair of the Department of Special Education, Rehabilitation, and Counseling, Auburn University, has emerged as one of the premiere researchers in country.
+He has been a driving force in the scientific credibility of PCOMS, playing a major role in 6 randomized clinical trials and 3 benchmarking studies.
 Other than PCOMS and client feedback, Dr. Reese’s primary research interests are psychotherapy process/outcome, training and supervision, and the use of telehealth technologies to increase the availability of services for underserved populations.
 Dr. Reese, in collaboration with Dr. Duncan, continues to expand the influence of PCOMS cross culturally as well as other populations and settings.

 Project Leaders have made an extraordinary PCOMS impact in terms of dissemination, influence, and/or application.
 The Certified Trainer designation represents a commitment to the ideas, practices, research, and values of PCOMS.
 A PCOMS Certified Trainer has demonstrated not only a deep knowledge of PCOMS but also an ability to train others and guide the implementation process.
 There are two levels of PCOMS Certified Trainers.
 Level I applies to those who primarily train and implement PCOMS within their own agencies or institutions.
 Level II is for those who are either doing outside training and/or are ambassadors for PCOMS with funders or other broader contexts.
 Learn more about the measures of PCOMS.

-Dr. DeSantis is the Vice President of Behavioral Health Services at Peak Vista Community Health Centers in Colorado Springs, Colorado and oversees behavioral health consultants embedded within ten of Peak Vista's primary care health centers.
+Dr. DeSantis is retired but still active with PCOMS.
+He was the Vice President of Behavioral Health Services at Peak Vista Community Health Centers in Colorado Springs, Colorado and oversaw behavioral health consultants embedded within ten of Peak Vista's primary care health centers.
 He served in the U.S. Air Force as a clinical psychologist and was in various leadership positions during his twenty-year career in the Air Force medical corp, which included a fellowship at the University of Oklahoma Health Sciences Center.
 It was during this fellowship and his training in a children's hospital that he first became interested in integrated health care settings.
 In fact, the Air Force was a pioneer in integrating mental health services into its primary care clinics and began doing so in the early 1990s.
 Dr. DeSantis is a key collaborator with Drs.
-Duncan and Reese with the current integrated care randomized clinical trial conducted at his site as well as other investigations including the primary care measures.
+Duncan and Reese with the integrated care randomized clinical trial conducted at his site as well as other investigations including the primary care measures.